kohlerpg/kohlerpg.github.io/_pages/photos.md

 ---
 ## Photography

-I don't get out as much as I like, I'm trying though.
-Before my iPhone I would take my trusty Pentax K-1000 everywhere, then wait a week to see what shots I had.
-One of the thing I love about photography is there is always more to learn.
-From the equipment to the surroundings nothing is the same, always an adventure.
+What I love about photography is there is always more to learn.
+From the equipment to the surroundings, nothing is ever the same.
+Always an adventure.
+Before my iPhone I would take my trusty Pentax K-1000 everywhere.
+Then wait a week to see what shots I had.
+I don't get out as much as I like, but I'm trying.

 {% include gallery id="gallery" caption="Egret at Lake Apopka, Florida.
 Sunset during airboat ride.
 Family of surfers, Indian Beach, Oregon." %}